bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   allowing the unused code to be removed from later node software releases.

-  This activation method was first tested with the soft fork that added [BIP68][] consensus-enforced sequence numbers, [BIP112][] `OP_CHECKSEQUENCEVERIFY`, and [BIP113][] nLockTime enforcement by median time past.
+  This activation method was first used with the soft fork that added [BIP68][] consensus-enforced sequence numbers, [BIP112][] `OP_CHECKSEQUENCEVERIFY`, and [BIP113][] nLockTime enforcement by median time past.
 The fork quickly made it to the locked-in phase,